jmaquarrie/whispe-transcript/README.md

 ## Usage

 1. Open the app and click the dropzone (or drag and drop) to select an audio file.
+2. Optional: paste your own OpenAI key into the **API Key** field.
+It is stored locally in your browser and sent to the server per request (you can also rely on the server-side `OPENAI_API_KEY`).
-2. Click **Transcribe** to upload the file and trigger the `gpt-4o-transcribe` request.
+3. Click **Transcribe** to upload the file and trigger the `gpt-4o-transcribe` request.
-3. The transcript opens in a fullscreen modal with an estimated transcription cost shown beneath the title.
+4. The transcript opens in a fullscreen modal and is streamed into view in real time with an estimated transcription cost beneath the title.
 The estimate is computed from the API-reported audio duration and the rate per minute value.